kunfoo/kunfoo.github.io/logbook.md

 enabled IPv6, I couldn't really get it to work as expected.
 So I decided to use systemd-networkd for this.

 ### systemd-networkd
 As I already disabled NetworkManager, it couldn't interfere with systemd-networkd.
-However, your mileage my vary.
+However, your mileage may vary.
 Make sure there is no `/etc/network/interfaces*`, netplan or anything else also trying to configure your network interface.
-The configuration goes to /etc/systemd/network/wireless.network in my case, and is quite straight forward:
+The configuration goes to `/etc/systemd/network/wireless.network` in my case, and is quite straight forward:
 ```
 [Match]
 # Name=wlan0